slowestwind/Notes_DataStructure/README.md

 3. const Object & back( ) const : returns the object at the end of the list (a mutator that returns a reference is also provided).
 4. const Object & front( ) const : returns the object at the front of the list (a mutator that returns a reference is also provided).

 Because a doubly linked list allows efficient changes at the front, but a vector does not, the following two methods are available only for list :

 1. void push_front( const Object & x ) : adds x to the front of the list .
 2. void pop_front( ) : removes the object at the front of the list .

 The vector has its own set of methods that are not part of list .
 Two methods allow efficient indexing.
 The other two methods allow the programmer to view and change the internal capacity.
 These methods are:
 1. Object & operator[] ( int idx ) : returns the object at index idx in the vector , with no bounds-checking (an accessors that returns a constant reference is also provided).
-2. Object & at( int idx ) :
-returns the object at index idx in the vector , with bounds- checking (an accessor that returns a constant reference is also provided).
+2. Object & at( int idx ) : returns the object at index idx in the vector , with bounds- checking (an accessor that returns a constant reference is also provided).
-3. int capacity( ) const :
-returns the internal capacity of the vector .
-(See Section 3.4 for more details.)
+3. int capacity( ) const : returns the internal capacity of the vector .
-4. void reserve( int newCapacity ) :
-sets the new capacity.
+4. void reserve( int newCapacity ) : sets the new capacity.
 If a good estimate is available, it can be used to avoid expansion of the vector .

 ### Iterator